 Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists. — David G. Mcafee

 The example for this article is the Hamsa.
 It’s a symbol in use across many cultures.
-Judaism calls it the hand of Miriam the sister of Moses.
+Judaism calls it the hand of Miriam, the sister of Moses.
 Christianity calls it the hand of Mother Mary.
 In Islam, it is the hand of Fatima, Muhammad’s daughter.
 The origins of this symbol go back to ancient Mesopotamia and Egypt.
-In these cultures, it represents protection against evil spells, specifically pointing to “the evil eye.”
+In these cultures, the Hamsa is used as protection against evil spells, specifically pointing to “the evil eye.”

 The “All-Seeing Eye” is one of the key themes here.
 You can find this symbol in many cultures.
 Christians call it the “Eye of Providence.”
 However, it originates before recorded history.
 Some say it comes from Egypt and the “Eye of Horus.”

-In general, the message the Hamsa communicates is the opportunity for everyone to enjoy a spiritual awakening.
+In general, the Hamsa communicates that spiritual awakening is available to everyone.
 It’s an invitation for people of all backgrounds to blossom spiritually.
 Depending upon your worldview, you may see a different message.
 Please let us know how you relate to this symbol.

 Preparing for Research